CSaratakij/MainBlog/content/projects/Doppelganger.md

 weight: 12
 draft: false
 ---
 The puzzle platformer with a twist.
 Player can use a “Focus” power, the ability to bend a dimension to overcome the obstacle.
-(2nd runner up in NSC2018)

 ![Doppelganger](/dg-cover.png)